- 1 Costa Rica

 Leave the party-hardy shores of Jamaica, the Bahamas, and the DR to the spring breaker crowds and go for Barbuda, a 62-square-mile isle that flies relatively under the radar.
 Antigua’s sleepier sister—once a favorite of Princess Diana—is all secluded pink-sand beaches, calm turquoise waters, and swaying palms.
 For the ultimate R&R—we’re talking rustic-chic accommodations with peaked bamboo ceilings, four-poster beds and wicker furnishings—check in at Barbuda Belle on the uninhabited northern tip of the island.

 Mexico City, Mexico

-With a burgeoning art scene, white-hot restaurants, and chic boutiques, Mexico City is a top choice when you’ve graduated from booze-filled getaways in Cancun and Cozumel.
-Make Hotel Carlotta—in the central Cuauhtémoc neighborhood, just north of Paseo de la Reforma (MC’s main artery—your home base.
+With a hip art scene, white-hot restaurants, and chic boutiques, Mexico City is a top choice when you’ve graduated from booze-filled getaways in Cancun and Cozumel.
+Make Hotel Carlota—in the central Cuauhtémoc neighborhood, just north of Paseo de la Reforma (MC’s main artery)—your home base.
 Contemporary Mexican decor, a farm-fresh restaurant, a boutique design store, and a glass-edged plunge pool easily make it one of the coolest sleeps in the city.
 For a mouthwatering meal, head off to Pujol where chef Enrique Olvera (you may recognize him from Netflix’s Chef’s Table) whips up innovative takes on street food to form a gourmet six-course tasting menu.